-Also known as Blue Linckia, Blue Linckia Star, Blue Linckia Starfish, Blue Linckia Sea Star, Blue Starfish, Linckia Sea Star, Pacific Blue Sea Star, Snake Sea Star, Star-of-Blue Sea, Starfish.
+Also known as Asteroid, Blue Linckia, Blue Linckia Sea Star, Blue Linckia Star, Blue Linckia Starfish, Blue Starfish, Linckia Sea Star, Pacific Blue Sea Star, Snake Sea Star, Star-of-Blue Sea, Starfish.

-Found singly or in groups over shallow waters exposed to sunlight amongst dead coral, rocks, rubble, sponges and over algae and seagrass beds of reef slopes.
+Found singly or in a constellation, over shallow waters exposed to sunlight, amongst dead coral, rocks, rubble, sponges, and over algae and seagrass beds, of reef slopes.
+Blue is its common colour, but varies from place to place.

 They feed on detritus and small invertebrates.